kimjammer/youtube-music-controller/README.md

 This StreamDeck plugin allows you to control the [YouTube Music Desktop app](https://github.com/th-ch/youtube-music).

+Requires v.3.7.1 or later of the YouTube Music Desktop app.

 ## Actions
 - Toggle play/pause
 - Next track